-Prior to being acquired by the Company, CountryPlace completed two securitizations of factory-built housing loan receivableson July 12, 2005 and March 22, 2007.
-These two securitizations were accounted for as financings, which use the portfolio method of accounting in accordance with FASB ASC 310, Receivables - Nonrefundable Fees and Other.
+These two securitizations were accounted for as financings, which use the portfolio method of accounting in accordance with Federal Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 310, Receivables - Nonrefundable Fees and Other.
 The securitizations included provisions for removal of accounts, retention of certain credit loss risk by CountryPlace and other factors that preclude sale accounting of the securitizations under FASB ASC 860, Transfers and Servicing.
-Both securitized financings were included in CountryPlace's financial statements.
-Since the Palm Harbor Acquisition Date, the acquired consumer loans receivable and securitized financings are accounted for in a manner similar to FASB ASC 310-30, Loans and Debt Securities Acquired with Deteriorated Credit Quality ("ASC 310-30").
+Both securitizations were accounted for as securitized borrowings; therefore, the related consumer loans receivable and securitized financings were included in CountryPlace's financial statements.
+Since the Acquisition Date, the acquired consumer loans receivable and securitized financings are accounted for in a manner similar to FASB ASC 310-30, Loans and Debt Securities Acquired with Deteriorated Credit Quality ("ASC 310-30").